 Making sure kids get access to an education is something we’re passionate about.
-But, just like here in Canada, not all children in the developing world thrive in traditional classrooms.
+But, just like here in Canada, not all children around the world thrive in traditional classrooms.
 That’s why Compassion staff work to provide children with alternative learning opportunities—so every child has the chance to be successful, no matter what they dream of becoming.

 Despite constant pressure to join a local gang, Edwin has managed to stay in school and avoid the dangerous lifestyle many of his peers are trapped in.
 Instead, through his Compassion centre, he’s learning trade skills like welding, electronics, carpentry and auto mechanics to acquire a technical certificate he hopes will propel him toward a career as an airplane mechanic.